v-souza/v-souza/README.md

 # 👋 Greetings!

-I'm *Vanessa*, a Geneticist and Bioinformatician with a Master's, Ph.D., and Postdoctoral training at BC Cancer Research Institute (Vancouver, Canada) — one of Canada's leading cancer research institutions.
+I'm *Vanessa*, a Geneticist and Bioinformatician with a Master's, Ph.D., and Postdoctoral training at BC Cancer Research Institute (Vancouver, Canada).
 With 10+ years of experience in NGS data analysis, I specialize in end-to-end genomic workflows: from read alignment and variant calling to annotation and clinical interpretation (ACMG/AMP).
 I build reproducible bioinformatics pipelines in R, Python, and Bash, and integrate multi-omics data (bulk RNA-seq, miRNA-seq, single-cell RNA-seq) to uncover molecular mechanisms of lung cancer and advance precision medicine.
-Currently contributing to the Pan-Canadian Early Detection of Lung Cancer Study — a landmark multi-center initiative spanning 8 research sites across Canada.
+Currently contributing to the Pan-Canadian Early Detection of Lung Cancer Study — a  multi-center initiative spanning 8 research sites across Canada.
 Author of 35+ peer-reviewed publications | 40+ invited talks at national and international conferences | Research experience across 5 countries

 ## 💼 Expertise